The best things to do in London in winter and summer and…

 By Jim Ferri

-When planning a trip to Britain, the first thing most of us think about are the best things to do in London.
+When planning a trip to England, the first thing most of us think about are the best things to do in London.
 The second is often the city’s infamous weather.

 Too often people shun traveling to London, and other cities, in the winter, a time when the crowds are gone and you find the best travel bargains.
 London is a city filled with great things to do, regardless of the season or the local forecast.